 Protect Yourself & Others

 All too often, individuals do not consider the risks of texting, answering the phone, replying to an email, or checking social media while driving.
 The number one cause of car accidents in the U.S. is distracted driving.
-Whether a person is using their phone, fiddling with their GPS, eating, drinking, or talking with other passengers while driving, they are risking their life, their passengers' lives, and other drivers' lives.
+Whether a person is using their phone, fiddling with their GPS, eating, drinking, or talking with other passengers while driving, they are risking their lives, their passengers' lives, and other drivers' lives.

-It is imperative drivers follow the rules of the road—otherwise serious accidents and injuries can occur.
+It is imperative drivers follow the rules of the road—otherwise, serious accidents and injuries can occur.
 Drunk driving is another common cause of car accidents that can easily be prevented.
 When people drink alcohol, they become impaired—it is as simple as that.
-Driving drunk not only impairs your judgment, but your reaction time, as well.
+Driving drunk not only impairs your judgment but your reaction time, as well.
 If your vehicle is poorly maintained or has a default part, you're in danger of either causing or being involved in an accident.
 It is vital you ensure your car is properly maintained and serviced when necessary to avoid accidents.